 I am a donor-conceived person.
 This means that my mom went to a fertility clinic with a sperm bank and was artificially inseminated to get pregnant.
-She was/is a single mom and this was her only option.
+As a single mom, she felt this was her only option.
 She elected to use an anonymous sperm donor.

 Anonymous donation is very strict, capitalistic, and based in part on eugenics.
 Only neurotypical, height/weight proportional, college educated, usually 5’10” or taller, “normal” biological males are allowed to donate.
 This created a system that selects only middle/upper-middle-class white males of an incredibly specific caliber.
 It created a binary of “these are males who are worthy enough to make children” and “these are not worthy males.”
 Any type of neurological or physical difference disqualifies a man.
 I cannot even donate because I’m too short.
 This is selective breeding to create humans of a particular appearance and genetic makeup.
 This is eugenics.

 Anonymous donation also means that children are born into a conditional existence.
 I am allowed to live, but I give up all rights to the entire paternal side of my biology.
 This means I get no medical history, no pictures, no communication, no information on my biological father.

 I was forced to live by an agreement that I had no say in.
 Why?
 Because the fertility industry is run like a business and anonymity increases the supply side of the supply/demand need for human creation.
 We mass produce people like a product and then deny them basic human rights and dismiss their inherent human curiosity.
 It is my right to know where I come from, who I am, why I am the way I am, and who my bio family and ancestors are.
 That info should never be systematically taken away from me.